Reading list Switch to dark mode

 }

-Now, we will learn how can we set up coding standards and formatting standards for our NextJS Project that will be used by all the contributors to maintain the best practices and code style consistent.
-We will implement two tools:
+Now, we’ll learn how to set up coding and formatting standards for our project to ensure all contributors follow best practices and maintain consistent code style.
+We’ll implement two tools:

 • prettier – For auto-formatting of code files